friederhadlich/scrnaseq_chicken_gut/README.md

 - [Figure 1a](#figure-1a)
 - [Save final Seurat object](#save-final-seurat-object)

-This file deals with the pre-processing of sc-RNA seq data, dimension reduction and clustering, and cell-type annotation.
+This file deals with the pre-processing of single-nucleus RNA seq data, dimension reduction and clustering, and cell-type annotation.

 # Libraries